 Solidago's grantmaking varies widely as grants range from $5,000 to over $350,000.
 The majority of grants, however, range from $10,000 to $100,000.
 While Solidago supports a few large international rights organizations, the majority of grants are commonly awarded to small and grassroots organizations.

-However, Solidago’s funding strategy remains ambiguous.
-Citing an undefined “cluster approach" to funding, the foundation funds grantees that are “often part of a network or collaboration of organizations that work effectively together.”
+Solidago’s funding strategy is ambiguous.
+Citing an undefined “cluster approach" to funding, the foundation funds grantees that are “[o]ften part of a network or collaboration of organizations that work effectively together.”
 Although the foundation does not explicitly disregard unsolicited applications, its lack of guidance on this front suggests that it does not accept them.
-However, grant seekers may contact the foundation's staff members directly if they wish to discuss possible funding.
+Grant seekers may contact the foundation's staff members directly if they wish to discuss possible funding.